m-millions/process-new-contacts/README.md

 it save for this small example to ommit the mocking from testing.
 However, in practice, this part of the code should be properly mocked and tested.

 WAYS TO IMPROVE ON THIS CODE
 ----------------------------
 (1) Currently the test coverage is at 72%.
 I will be coming back to this project shortly to get the coverage up to 100%.

-(2) Fix known bugs deatiled above in the "Known Bugs" section.
+(2) Fix known bugs detailed above in the "Known Bugs" section.

 (3) Update the "WHAT THE CODE DOES" section of this README file so that it explains a little bit more about the limitations and expectations whe processing the project's accompanying csv file.

 (4) Spelling.
 Probably fix spelling in this README file.
-The mote time I spend coding the worse I seem to get at spelling.
+The more time I spend coding the worse I seem to get at spelling.
 No matter how many times I proof, I always miss something.

 COPYRIGHT and LICENSING
 -----------------------
-N/A
+Use and extend at will - credit the author.

 TROUBLESHOOTING
 ---------------
-All print statements were left commented out but still in the code, this was doen to faciliate de-bugging (if needed) for anyone not using other tools like pdb, iPython, etc...
+All print statements were left commented out but still in the code, this was doen to faciliate de-bugging ( if needed ) for anyone not using other tools like pdb, iPython, etc...

 Feel free to remove the print statements at will.

 CREDITS and ACKNOWLEDGEMENTS
 ----------------------------
 www.stackoverflow.com

 https://docs.python.org